isofit/isofit/docs/developers/testing.md

 ### Torch backend parity tests

-The optional torch backend (see [Performance](performance.md)) is guarded by parity tests that check its numerical agreement with the existing numpy implementation, module by module.
+The optional torch backend is guarded by parity tests that check its numerical agreement with the existing numpy implementation, module by module.

 Marker | Requirement | How to run
 -|-|-